wqruan/HawkEye/README.md

 Scripts/profiling-models.sh
 python Scripts/profiling-models.py
 ```
 The above commands might take about one hour.
-The running time of CrypTFlow2 and CrypTen can be obtained by the following steps: (1) Downloading the codes stored in https://github.com/wqruan/EzPC-HawkEye/tree/main and https://github.com/wqruan/MPCFormer-HawkEye.
+The running time of CrypTen can be obtained by the following steps: (1) Downloading the codes stored in https://github.com/wqruan/MPCFormer-HawkEye.
 (2) Following the instructions in README-HawkEye.md of source codes.

 ## Performance of security model